-- At the beginning of the year.
-It’s no coincidence that we’re running the SWOT Challenge at the beginning of the year.
-As a new year begins, it’s a natural time to review the past year and look ahead.
+- At the beginning of the year: As a new year begins, it’s a natural time to review the past year’s business strategy and look ahead.
 By conducting an analysis at the beginning of a new year, you’ll be ready to make decisions in the coming months.

-- Do an annual check up.
-Just like you should visit the doctor annually, your SWOT analysis should get a check up at least once a year too.
+- Annually: Just like you should visit the doctor annually, your SWOT analysis should get a check-up at least once a year too.
 You’ll be amazed how much can change within a year.
-You might not need to conduct the analysis from top to bottom again, but you should at least set aside a day to review it and make updates.

-- Do a SWOT analysis when a shift occurs.
-If something big is changing in your business, it’s time to do a new SWOT report.
+- When a shift occurs: If something big is changing in your business, it’s time to fill out a new SWOT matrix.
 Maybe you just took on a big client and plan to increase your revenue, or maybe the political support that you once had is shifting.
 Maybe you’ve been comparing your sales forecast to your actuals, and you’re not sure exactly what to adjust—but you know you need to do something.
 When a noticeable change like this happens, it’s always a good idea to re-evaluate where your business stands.

-- A SWOT analysis is vital for potential businesses.
-If you’re planning a business, conducting a SWOT report is a great way to check the viability of your idea and your proposed strategic plan.
+- If you haven’t launched yet: If you’re planning to start a business, conducting a SWOT report is a great way to check the viability of your idea and your proposed strategic plan.

 How to define your company’s opportunities